rogerthant/peak-electricity-demand-forecast/README.md

 - Figures and visualizations used in the dissertation are included in the `supplementary/figures` folder.

 ## **Data Sources**
-- Weather datasets used in this study are included in the `weather data` folder.
+- Weather datasets used in this study are included in the `weather-data` folder.
 These were retrieved using [Visual Crossing](https://www.visualcrossing.com/weather/weather-data-services) and merged by me.
 - The Low Carbon London dataset is not provided in this repository due to licensing restrictions.
 However, it can be accessed via the UK Data Service:  [Low Carbon London Dataset](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7857).

 ## **Acknowledgements**